ppy/osu-wiki/wiki/osu-wiki_contribution_guide/en.md

 Now after viewing your changes, click "Create Pull Request" and fill it with the following details:

-- **Title** : the summary of the changes you have made
+- **Title** : The summary of the changes you have made
   - Note: it is really important to have a meaningful and clear title, otherwise it will cause confusion

-- **Leave a Comment** : the details of the changes you have made
+- **Leave a Comment** : The details of the changes you have made

 ![PR Creation Dialogue](14.jpg "PR Creation Dialogue")

-When you are finished, click on the "Create pull request" button and wait for a reviewer to check and, possibly, merge your changes.
+Click on the "Create pull request" button and wait for a reviewer to check and, possibly, merge your changes to the official branch.

 **Your commit messages should thoroughly explain your changes.
 Otherwise, the pull request may not be merged to the official branch!**